 Douglas, Endy, and Bloom are three of Canada’s most well-known mattress brands.
 But that’s where the similarities end.
-In head-to-head comparison between all three, Canadian-made Douglas Original outperformed the other two with its excellent motion isolation, a 365-night sleep trial, a 20-year warranty, and a free bedding bundle guaranteed with your mattress purchase—all at an affordable price of $799 for a queen size.
+In head-to-head comparison between all three, Canadian-made Douglas Original outperformed the other two with its longer 365-night sleep trial, 20-year warranty, and a free bedding bundle with your mattress purchase—all at an affordable price of $799 for a queen size.

 Competitor Endy costs more while providing fewer features.
 This Canadian-made mattress doesn’t have many cooling features.
 It’s backed by a 100-night sleep trial and 10-year warranty—considerably shorter than what Douglas offers for a lower price.
 Endy also offers occasional sales where you might receive free sleep accessories with your mattress.